Business Capabilities vs Business Processes: What’s the Difference?

 At SAP Signavio, all applications – whether we’re talking S/4HANA, SAP Ariba, or SuccessFactors – are mapped to business capabilities, allowing us to determine the right solution components to meet business needs.
 Customers can access the capabilities through the One Process Acceleration Layer (OPAL) to speed up architecture planning and connect capabilities to the applications they plan to transform.

-LeanIX Enterprise Architecture Management picks this up and extends components from other software vendors as well as components developed in-house.
+LeanIX Enterprise Architecture picks this up and extends components from other software vendors as well as components developed in-house.

 What is the use case for business processes?